hibernate/hibernate-orm/README.md

    * **Warnings:**
      * If you run the tests without the `clean` option you may get a weird internal error in the compiler.

      * Not all tests clean up after themselves.
-If using the local database You may need to restart the environment by rerunning the script `env/setup.sh`.
+If using the local database you may need to restart the environment by rerunning the script `env/setup.sh`.

      * Test execution takes ~30m in average with a live database and ~3m without.